P0L3NARUBA/win-2k3-build-guide/README.md

 6. Copy **ASMS.CAB** and **HIVESXS.INF** from **G:\I386** to **D:\binaries.x86fre\srv\i386**
 7. Type **tools\oscdimg.cmd srv** and be patient it will take some time
 8. Done! if you did everything right then you should see your compiled iso in the D:\ drive.
+   - The name of the iso should be like this: 3790.x86fre.srckit.**yymmdd**-**hhmm**_srv.iso

+ # QNA

+ * Q: Is there any patches that we can make this OS more useable and more stable?<br>
+  A: Of course there are some patches, for example [OpenXP](https://download.theopenxp.org/)

+* Q: The rentry.co guide has a lot of files etc. why didnt you included them in this guide?<br>
+  A: Because that files are unnecessary for the build step, i just wrote the important steps to watch/reproduce.

+* Q: I didnt understood what to do, is there any videos about it?<br>
+  A: Theres a video that made by NTDEV you can check it out: https://www.youtube.com/watch?v=AWZe00v2Rs0

+* Q: I need help, where can i contact?<br>
+  A: You can come to our discord server for help, you can write down your issue to the #help channel.

 # Credits

 - Re-uppers & Backupers
-  - Thanks to all of you guys for making this shit a lot easier!
+  - Thanks to all of you guys for making this sh*t a lot easier!

 <!-- Made with ❤️ by yungDoom -->